mcmoodoo/arg25-Projects/zk-game/README.md

 _What did you learn or improve during ARG25?_

+Zero-knowledge implementation of a classic commit-reveal scheme.
+The main improvement over a commit-reveal scheme is knowing that ZK guarantees a valid move has been made.
+After making this game, we've concluded that ZK really shines in multi-round games (e.g. battleship) where the information is being incrementally revealed.
+ZK guarantees that opponent cannot cheat mid-game and every move is valid without revealing anything.
+For instance in a classic commit-reveal you would only know whether your opponent cheated or not at the end.
+ZK guarantees that each move is valid given that each attack will be run through a board that cannot change throughout the game.

 ## Next Steps

 _If you plan to continue development beyond ARG25, what’s next?_

+We started implementing a 'degen' version of this to integrate with uniswap v4 to make part of a submitted trade a chance based outcome based on the zk-rps game here.
+More information is under "future work" in the project's repo.

 _This template is part of the [ARG25 Projects Repository](https://github.com/invisible-garden/arg25-projects)._
 _Update this file weekly by committing and pushing to your fork, then raising a PR at the end of each week._